mayu-live/framework/klenod-plan.md

   record and emitted assets.
 - 2026-09-06: Added HMR recovery coverage: failed Klenod Haml updates publish no asset writes, and the next valid update restores the development graph.
+- 2026-09-06: Removed the final VDOM stylesheet discovery path from the legacy module graph.
+Route-scoped Klenod assets are now the sole source of document stylesheets and module scripts.

 - 2026-09-05: Migration plan created; implementation not started.
 - 2026-09-06: Added Klenod ImagePlugin inline placeholder support (16px WebP is